igor-dimi/nummethSS23/_sources/text/progtut/datatypes.md

 | `char`         | ASCII characters         | ASCII characters | letters and others |
 | `string`       | strings of ASCII         | -                | -                  |

+Table: List of Basic Data Types in C++